level design

 I took the maps through the entire design pipeline, from paper design to final shipped version.
 My work included layout planning, blockout, puzzle design and implementation, and collision.

-DESIGNING the final experience: “primordial shrine” concept
+SETTING the final experience: “primordial shrine” concept

 • I decided a traditional shrine would be the best candidate to support our object-possession mechanic.
-Image 1 became the main source of inspiration for the map’s layout.

 tutorial